cfech/helm/README.md

         mysql:
           enabled: false

-- update the depenedencies in chart.yml with the condition flag
+- update the dependencies in chart.yml with the condition flag

         dependencies:
           - name: mysql